Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

 For the gastrointestinal data, posterior estimates of $\bbeta_1$ are shown in Figure \ref{fig:gbeta1}, where we include 32 panels, one for each state, with time series for $t=1,\ldots,60$.
-Reported are point estimates (solid line) and 95\% CI (dotted lines).
+Reported are point estimates (solid line) and 95\% CI (shadows).
 We can see that the estimates are not constant and vary across $i$ and $t$.
-However, the effect of pluvial precipitation is manly no significant since most CI's contain the value of zero, with some few exceptions for specific states and specific times.
+However, the effect of pluvial precipitation is mainly no significant since most CI's contain the value of zero, with some few exceptions for specific states and specific times.
+This is the case of Aguascalientes ($i=1$) whose effect shows an increasing trend, but only becomes significant in the rainy season (June, July and August) of 2015, where a 10\% increment in pluvial precipitation produced around 1\% increment in the disease rate.
+This is in contrast to Veracruz ($i=30$) where a 10\% increment in pluvial precipitation produced around 1\% reduction in the disease rates in the last quarter of the years 2013, 2014 and 2015.

 On the other hand, Figure \ref{fig:gbeta2} reports posterior estimates of $\bbeta_2$.
-Again, the estimates are nor constant, and for all states and times, posterior CI's only contain positive values, implying a positive significant effect of temperature.
-For all states, posterior means have values between 0.7 and 0.8, which is consistent with the common effect of model 00.
+Again, the estimates are not constant, and for all states and times, posterior CI's only contain positive values, implying a positive significant effect of temperature on the gastrointestinal rates.
+For all states, posterior means have values between 0.7 and 0.9, which is consistent with the common effect of model 00.
 For some states, the effect fluctuates more, as is the case of Sonora ($i=26$), and for some others the effect is more steady, as is the case of Tabasco ($i=27$).
+However, temperature effects are not the same in all states.
+A 10\% increment in the temperature produced around a 9\% increment in the gastrointestinal rates in Aguscalientes ($i=1$), and around a 7\% increment in Baja California ($i=2$).

 Finally, Figure \ref{fig:gbeta3} includes posterior estimates of $\bbeta_3$, loosely speaking we can say that the effect of the illiteracy indicator is negative significant for all states, perhaps for some states the credibility should be 90\% instead of 95\%.
 The point estimates lie between $-0.1$ and $-0.2$, which is also consistent with the common effect of model 00.
+This implies that there is a slight positive trend in the gastrointestinal rates in all states.